enasequence/read_docs/submit/fileprep/upload.rst

 Using Webin File Uploader
 -------------------------

-Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from
-`Interactive Webin <https://www.ebi.ac.uk/ena/submit/sra/>`_ or the below link.
+Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_ or the below link.
-To use this program, follow the below instructions in video or text form:
+To use this program, follow the below instructions in video or text format:

 .. raw:: html